kgilmer/Regolith-Desktop-Environment/README.md

 # Regolith Desktop Environment

-Regolith is a set of open-source Linux UI elements that combine to provide a productivity-centric desktop experience.
+Regolith is a set of open-source Linux UI elements that combine to provide a productivity-centric desktop experience on top of Ubuntu.

 # Install